BMC Helix Change Management policy

 - An RFC may be submitted by either the customer or BMC, depending on who is initiating the change.
-For example, BMC will usually be the submitter of an RFC for the application of a hotfix or patch.
+For example, BMC will be the submitter of an RFC for the application of a hotfix or patch.

-- An RFC that involves a customization must be submitted to BMC with sufficient time to allow for appropriate assessment.
+- An RFC that involves customization must be submitted to BMC with sufficient time to allow for appropriate assessment.
 The amount of time required for the assessment is based on the complexity of the customization being submitted.
 Although not mandatory, customizations may be approved in advance by BMC's Customization Review Board.
 See BMC Helix ITSM Customization policy for additional information.

 - RFCs must be submitted with a minimum of 24 hours' notice.
 You will request a change window and BMC will respond as to whether or not that window can be accommodated.
 If that window is not available, BMC will suggest an alternate slot.

 - All changes must be assessed and categorized according to the risk level.

 - All changes should be communicated to those potentially impacted by them.

 - All changes that impact infrastructure or applications must be associated with the applicable Configuration Items (CIs) in the BMC Atrium CMDB.

 - A Forward Schedule of Changes (FSC) must be maintained to provide visibility and coordination of approved changes.
 Your changes may be viewed by selecting the Change Calendar option in , under Case Management.